(Anadolu Agency via Getty Images, FILE)

 Ex-rebel wins runoff to be Colombia's 1st leftist president

-BOGOTA, Colombia (AP) — Former rebel Gustavo Petro narrowly won a runoff election over a political outsider millionaire Sunday, ushering in a new era of politics for Colombia by becoming the country's first leftist president.
+Former rebel Gustavo Petro has narrowly won a runoff election in Colombia over a political outsider millionaire, ushering in a new era of politics by becoming the country’s first leftist president.

 Iran responds to UAE concerns over Tehran's nuclear plans